 As exciting as the Zodiac excursions and landings are, perhaps you’ll treat yourself to an extra special Antarctic experience by partaking in an optional (extra cost) kayaking excursion or going for a swim in the Antarctic!

-Days 17 to 18 — Crossing the Drake Passage
+Days 17 and 18 — Crossing the Drake Passage

 After more than two weeks of endless wildlife encounters, your journey home begins.
 Crossing the Drake Passage is your unofficial rite of passage, completing your Antarctic adventure.